 THREE BIODYNAMIC FIELD SPRAY PREPARATIONS 500, 501 & 508 are sprayed directly on the vineyard or farm individually and at different times during the season.
 They are Horn manure 500, Horn silica 501, and Equisetum arvense 508 (Common horsetail).
-They are first stirred or ‘dynamized‘ in water to make it easier for the ‘forces’ they carry to reach the cropland.
+Each one is used in isolation and first stirred or ‘dynamized‘ in water.
+This stirring allows the ‘formative forces’ in each preparation to be transferred to the water and then onto the cropland.
+The use of water also makes practical sense as it would be impossible to spread Horn manure, Horn silica, or Equisetum arvense as only handful or so of each is required per hectare per treatment

 SIX BIODYNAMIC COMPOST PREPARATIONS 502-507 are added to the compost pile.
 They are Yarrow 502, Chamomile 503, Stinging nettle 504, Oak bark 505, Dandelion 506, and Valerian 507.
 The Biodynamic idea of composting waste generated by the farm/vineyard and returning it to the land is to maintain a terroir-enhancing self-sustaining living organism, this organism idea being the origin of the term ‘organics’ which followed on from Biodynamics and dates from the mid-1940s.
 Those who are unable to apply the six Biodynamic preparations to the land as compost can do so via sprays such as Maria Thun’s Barrel Compost, Peter Proctor’s Cow Pat Pit, or as Alex Podolinksky’s 500P.
 In addition, plant-based sprays are also used in Biodynamics (and of course organics) on the ‘use plants to cure plants’ principle.